daplab/documentation/docs/getting_started.md

     ControlPath ~/.ssh/ssh_control_%h_%p_%r
 ```

-Please update accordingly the parameter `IdentityFile` in the snippet above.
+Please update accordingly the parameter `IdentityFile` in the above snippet.
 You might
 also need to set a username using the `User` parameter.
 {: .vscc-notify-warning }